zyrolasting/unlike-assets/README.md

 `unlike-assets` collection so you can write `(require unlike-assets/css)`.

-Racket (more specifically `raco`) has file conventions for this workflow.
+Racket and it's package manager `raco` have file conventions for this reason and others I don't mention.
 This is why you see a bunch of nested directories with the same names, and files with different names for the same role.

-## Optional Reading: Project Vision
-My hope is to lower the barrier between Racket programmers and incompatible technologies.
-By making other ecosystems act as if they were part of Racket's module system, you can unlock massive creative control over programming projects.
-I believe this is the shortest path between Racket's ability to swap notations and the features that cost too much to implement in pure Racket.
+I'll probably end up writing a tutorial for that at some point.

 ## Contributing